ghbrown/branchless/README.md

 For example, 0.23 implies the branchless version ran in 23% of the time the branched version took.

 Results are organized by programming language, under which the relative speedup is given for each test (see more about the tests below).
+**Based on the fluctuations observed, these results have a relative uncertainty of about 10% (rough estimate).**

 ---